bencoveney/TSFluff/README.md

     ;

-    // Buzz if divisble by 5.
+    // BUZZ IF DIVISBLE BY 5.
     if (rhythm % 5 == 0)
     {
         mySkyGypsy += "b" + "u" + "z" + "z";